isanemka/rutputs/README.md

 To use the application please update the firebase config file named "firebase-template".
 Ask the code owner for correct config settings.
 Please also change the file name to: "firebase"

+### Access the nodemailer

+To use the application please update the .env-file with the appropriate e-mail settings.

 ### Lint the files

 ```bash